HnZGaming/TorchAutoModerator/README.md

-# TorchShittyShitShitter
+# TorchAutoModerator

 Auto moderation with a shit ton of configs.

-Broadcasts GPS of top grids based on the number of online faction members.
+Broadcasts GPS of top grids based on configurable factors.
-Helps moderate a server with a big number of grids.
-Intended to be used as a supplement to LagGridBroadcaster plugin.
+Useful for invoking self policing by players in the server.

 ## Dependencies